SensorsINI/jaer/README.md

 ## Download

 You can find the latest releases at <https://github.com/SensorsINI/jaer/releases>.

-To build yourself, clone the repo and run
+You will get the best experience running from lastest bug fixes.
+To build yourself, use [ant](https://ant.apache.org/manual/install.html).
+Install JDK 1.8, clone the repo with git and run

     ant jar